U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Literature Review

-In parallel, research related to destination prediction based on GPS data has also been explored by many researchers on other objects \cite{multi-destination-conv-lstm, multi-destination-hmm, multi-destination-mdln}.
-For instance, in \cite{multi-destination-mdln}, the authors proposed a Multi-module Deep Learning Network (MDLN) to solve the problem in the task of destination prediction.
-As the journey trajectory is a temporally-ordered GPS location collection, RNN \cite{Rossi2020} and LSTM \cite{multi-destination-conv-lstm} are also widely used in trajectory-based destination prediction due to their outstanding ability to work with temporal and sequential data.
-Specifically, the authors of \cite{Rossi2020} applied RNN to model the taxi behaviour based on the trip history and the geographical information, and the authors of \cite{multi-destination-conv-lstm} compared the Conv-LSTM model with prevalent techniques such as Multi-Layer Perceptron (MLP), GRU, LSTM, and CNN and indicated the advantages of the methods they proposed.
-It is worth mentioning that some recent research has shown that in a GPS trajectory series, the first $k$ points and the last $k$ points close to the origin and destination of a trip will make a significant contribution to destination prediction tasks \cite{Lv2020, multi-destination-mdln, Tang2021}, so the same method is adopted in our work.
-Again, we only introduced several machine learning algorithms or models in this section in detail and we suggest interested readers should refer to \autoref{table: destination review} for more details of the works \cite{bike-destination-xgboost, bike-destination-dpnst, bike-destination-hc-lstm, bike-destination-ab-cnn, multi-destination-hmm, multi-destination-conv-lstm, multi-destination-mdln}.
+In parallel, numerous research studies have explored destination prediction based on \ac{gps} data for various applications \cite{Nawaz2020, Zong2019, Liang2022}.
+For instance, in \cite{Liang2022}, the authors proposed an \ac{mdln} to solve the problem of destination prediction.
+As the journey trajectory is a temporally-ordered \ac{gps} location collection, \ac{rnn} \cite{Rossi2020} and \ac{lstm} \cite{Nawaz2020} are also widely used in trajectory-based destination prediction thanks to their ability to handle temporal and sequential data effectively.
+Besides, recent research has indicated that the initial $k$ and final $k$ segments of a \ac{gps} trajectory significantly contribute to destination prediction \cite{Lv2020, Liang2022, Tang2021}, so we adopted the same method.

-To sum up, in addition to spatial and temporal information of the origin and destination of a trip, external attributes, e.g., weather and Point of Interest (i.e., POI), are also widely taken into consideration in machine learning algorithms or models used in both hourly demand and destination prediction work \cite{e-bike-demand-Ningbo, bike-demand-Jersey, bike-destination-dpnst, bike-destination-hc-lstm}.
-The RNN model plays an active and essential role in both tasks mentioned above \cite{e-scooter-demand-Calgary, bike-demand-Wenling, bike-demand-Zhejiang, bike-demand-Seoul, bike-demand-Jersey, bike-destination-dpnst, bike-destination-hc-lstm, multi-destination-conv-lstm, multi-destination-mdln} given its usefulness in time-series prediction problems. .
-Thus, considering the model cost and prediction accuracy, we decided to implement the destination prediction at the beginning of the trip based on trip reports with a simple neural network and during the trip based on GPS data with an RNN model in our work.
+To sum up, \ac{ml} models for both hourly demand and destination prediction commonly incorporate external factors such as weather and points of interest in addition to spatial and temporal information related to trip origins and destinations \cite{Zhou2022, Boonjubut2022, Jiang2019, Miao2021}. \ac{rnn} models play a crucial role in these tasks due to their effectiveness in time-series prediction problems \cite{Phithakkitnukooon2021, Xiao2020, Luo2021, Lee2022, Boonjubut2022, Jiang2019, Liu2019, Miao2021, Nawaz2020, Liang2022}.
+Considering our dataset size, the model complexity, and prediction accuracy, we decided to employ a simple \ac{ann} for initial destination prediction based on trip history at the start of a journey, while using an \ac{rnn} model during the trip based on \ac{gps} data in our study.